Healthy Soils, Productive Pastures

 This project will assist landholders in their agricultural production through a combination of activities that focus on improving soil health, pasture condition, native vegetation and biodiversity on-farm while reducing soil erosion.

-Read about the incentive projects for 2019 in this case study.
+Read about the incentive projects in the case studies below.

 If you are interested in improving your grazing management, paddock alignment, soil health and/or pasture selection, call Linda Hanlon on 0400 454 680 to see if you are eligible for a grant to undertake such activities on your property.

 Currently, the pasture trial is continuing from when it began in October 2019.
-Read more about the trial and initial results in this case study.
+Read more about the trial and initial results in the case studies below.

 Keep a watch out for the Demonstration Plot videos to see the full journey of the pasture trial, as we clean up and renovate the site for next year.